ShaunWesty/vsc-guide-esp32/README.md

 `build` will build project with changes <br/>
 `fullclean` will erase old files and refresh the whole build for new compilation <br/>

+Create batch files for these locally because we are lazy and just want to press f followed by enter.
+I suggest this includes 'cls' so that you get a clean screen before compiling. f.bat cls idf.py -p COM4 flash

 Typical project file structure: <br/>